minimind/dispatch-on-value-for-python/README.rst

 Dispatch on Value for Python
 ============================

-This package provides  dispatch on value complex nested lists and dictionaries.
+This package provides dispatch on value complex for arbitrarily nested lists and dictionaries.
 You can use lambda to do expression matching and an 'any' token that is a wildcard that ensures identical values can be matched.
 It is useful for getting rid of complicated and difficult to read if...elif...elif... chains.

 The home page is on github at: